ChuckNorr1s/music_transformers/README.md

-# A.T.C.T.P.F.M.G.C. - Audio Transformers Classification Training Pipeline For Music Genre Classification
+# A.T.C.T.P.F.M.G.C. - Audio Transformers Classification Training Pipeline For Music Genre Classification ⚠️WORK IN PROGRESS⚠️

 This repository provides a production-ready pipeline for audio classification using Hugging Face's Transformers and Datasets libraries.
 The pipeline is divided into two main parts: